wluh1/k8s-ci-cd/argo-workflows/README.md

   token: <github_token>
 ```

-- Add webhook to github with a shared secret
+- Add webhook to github with a shared secret.
+The route should be: `http://<ingress-ip>/argo/api/v1/events/<namespace>/ci`

 ## Argo UI